 Before submitting your manuscript to European Journal of Social Security, please ensure you have read the Aims & Scope.

-Book reviews should provide the following information about the book under review:
+Book reviews should provide at the top of the review the following information about the book under review:

 1.3.1 Make your article discoverable